 THE PROGRAM

-In this program, undergraduate students in their first, second, or third years will engage in a funded computational neuroscience research project over a full calendar year.
+In this program, undergraduate students in their first, second, or third years will engage in a funded computational neuroscience research project over a full year.
 They will work under the guidance of a selected faculty member from the Neuroscience department, concluding their project with an oral presentation.
 Throughout the program, students will attend faculty seminars and lab visits covering a diverse range of neuroscience research topics.

 Students will also complete two quarter-long courses in quantitative methods during the regular academic year.